 • Not using egg yolks help this cake keep from being a yellow cake, but save those extra yolks to make pudding or creme brulee.

-• Cake flour has less gluten than all purpose flour and helps make for a more tender cake.
+• Cake flour has less gluten than all-purpose flour and helps make for a more tender cake.

 • PRO-Tip: If you’re in a pinch and don’t have cake flour on hand, you can make it at home with a couple kitchen staples.
 For each cup of cake flour, measure out a cup of all-purpose flour, then remove 2 tablespoons and replace that flour with 2 tablespoons of cornstarch.
+This helps lower to total gluten amount per cup.

 • Scrape the bottom and sides of the mixing bowl frequently during the mixing process.
 This will minimize the time you need to spend beating to get a smooth batter, and consequently, not activating the gluten any more than necessary.

 • Try to bake this white layer cake just until a toothpick inserted in the middle comes out clean.
-Over-baking will create a drier cake.
+Overbaking will create a drier cake.
 All ovens bake differently, so the times listed are just a general guideline.

 Slice of Classic White Layer Cake with White Chocolate Swiss Meringue Buttercream on a white dessert plate